Superior, Montana: Geography

-Superior is located within the Bitterroot Range of mountains.
-The Clark Fork flows through downtown, heading north towards St. Regis and ultimately emptying into Lake Pend Oreille near Cabinet, Idaho.
-The mountains to the west of Superior along the Montana/Idaho border receive a large amount of precipitation annually, mostly due to the amount of snow in the winter months.
+Superior is located on the northeast side of the Bitterroot Range of mountains in western Montana.
+Via Interstate 90, it is 57 mi northwest of Missoula and 60 mi southeast of Wallace, Idaho.
+The Clark Fork flows through downtown, heading northwest towards St. Regis and ultimately emptying into Lake Pend Oreille near Cabinet, Idaho.
+The Bitterroots to the west of Superior along the Montana/Idaho border receive a large amount of precipitation annually, mostly due to the amount of snow in the winter months.
 Nearby Lookout Pass Ski and Recreation Area receives approximately 400 in of snow each winter.
 The snow pack melts throughout the spring and summer months, feeding the many mountain streams and creeks with water.
 All the water eventually reaches the Clark Fork in the valley below, where Superior is located.

+According to the U.S. Census Bureau, the town has a total area of 1.07 sqmi, of which 0.96 sqmi are land and 0.12 sqmi, or 10.75%, are water.